"What?" Amanda asked, her innocent blue eyes widening, "What does it mean?"

-Cassidy had somehow managed to hold on to the shock remote thing.
-He'd been unable to push it while trying to keep his throat from being crushed, but now that his blood was circulating again, he was fine.
+Cassidy had somehow managed to hold on to his shock remote.
+He'd been unable to push it whilst trying to keep his throat from being crushed, but now that his blood was circulating again, he'd regained the upper hand.

 "Kyle," he mocked, "Always the sentimental fool."

 He pushed the remote again, and Kyle yelled as a fresh wave of pain ripped through his body.